ohana-scholars/ohana-scholars.github.io/index.md

         You want to plan a session for some time in the future.
 In this case, you schedule the time period and others can view it and plan accordingly should they be interested.
     </li>
     <li>
         Sometimes you might realize you need help as soon as possible.
 In this case, you can attempt to schedule a session ASAP.
-This sends out an notification to all the other students in that subject that a quick session has been requested, and ideally people will be able to respond in time to join that session.
+This sends out a notification to all the other students in that subject that a quick session has been requested, and ideally people will be able to respond in time to join that session.
     </li>
 </ol>
 As stated previously, students tend to be shy when asking or offering any kind of help.
 In case being with like-minded students isn't enough to allow students to feel comfortable, a system is put into place to encourage students to participate in sessions.